Colburn School: Programs

-The Conservatory of Music currently offers a Bachelor of Music degree, a Master of Music degree, a Performance Diploma, an Artist Diploma, and a Professional Studies Certificate to students.
-All students at the Conservatory receive full scholarship including housing and stipends.
+The Conservatory of Music provides tertiary level degree programs to students.
+Currently, degrees offered are Bachelor of Music, Master of Music, Performance Diploma, Artist Diploma and Professional Studies Certificate.
+All students receive full scholarship including housing and stipends.
 The Dean of the Conservatory is Lee Cioppa.

 The Conservatory is also home to the Negaunee Conducting Program.
-Led by conductor and composer Esa-Pekka Salonen, fellows of the program pursue either undergraduate or graduate conducting diplomas.
-Apart from working with various ensembles at Colburn, they gain significant real-world experience from assisting Salonen at the San Francisco Symphony and serving as assistant conductors for his engagements internationally.
+Led by Esa-Pekka Salonen, the program offers either undergraduate or graduate conducting diplomas.
+In addition to working with various ensembles within the school, fellows join the conducting staff at the San Francisco Symphony and serve as assistant conductors to Salonen for his international engagements.

-The Music Academy offers a comprehensive curriculum of courses, which include music theory, ear training, singing and a vigorous chamber music program for gifted young musicians.
-The Dean of the Academy is Adrian Daly.
+The Music Academy is the Colburn School's pre-collegiate division and teaches gifted students between the ages of 14 and 18.
+The program's curriculum includes music theory, ear training, music history and chamber music.

-The Community School of Performing Arts serves children in the community through to age 18 and offers classes for several disciplines: Ensembles, Jazz, Music Theory, Piano, Strings, Voice and Choir, Woodwinds, Brass, Percussion and Drama.
+The Community School of Performing Arts serves all ages through to 18 and offers classes for piano, strings, woodwinds, brass, percussion, jazz, voice and choir, ensembles, and drama among other disciplines.
 The Dean of the Community School is Susan Cook.

-The Dance Academy offers a rigorous program for dancers between the ages of 14 and 19 to prepare them for a professional career.
+The Dance Academy is the flagship program of the Trudl Zipper Dance Institute and is designed to prepare dancers between the ages of 14 and 19 for professional careers.
 The curriculum has a focus on classical ballet while also providing instruction for other styles.
-The Dean of the Dance Academy is Silas Farley.
+The Dean of the Dance Academy is Margaret Tracey.

 Admission

-In an unidentified year, 500 applicants applied to the Colburn School's Conservatory of Music and 26 were accepted for a 5% acceptance rate.
-Approximately 110 students attend the Conservatory of Music, and more than 1,500 students are enrolled in classes at the Community School of Performing Arts.
+Admission to the Colburn Conservatory of Music is highly competitive.
+In an unidentified year, 26 were accepted from 500 applicants for a 5% acceptance rate.
+Approximately 120 students attend the Conservatory of Music and more than 1,700 are enrolled in classes at the Community School of Performing Arts.
+Around 50 students study at the Music Academy and 25 in the Dance Academy.

-Facilities and architecture
+Campus

 The Colburn School's main building was designed by the architectural firm Hardy Holzman Pfeiffer Associates.
 It includes the Lloyd Wright designed studio of Jascha Heifetz.
 Originally situated in Heifetz's backyard, it was saved from demolition and rebuilt on the second floor of the school's Grand Avenue building.
 Also located in the building is Zipper Hall, a concert venue that hosts both professional and student performances throughout the year.
 The Los Angeles Philharmonic and Los Angeles Chamber Orchestra have both performed chamber music concerts at the venue.

 In 2016, the Colburn School bought an outdoor parking lot on the corner of 2nd and Olive Streets for $33 million.
-In 2022, it announced plans to build a Frank Gehry designed 1,000-seat concert hall along with several dance studios and a performance plaza on the site.
+In 2022, plans were announced to build the Colburn Center on the site.
+Designed by Frank Gehry, the center will include a 1,000-seat concert hall with acoustics by Yasuhisa Toyota, and a 100-seat theater along with several dance studios.
+The project broke ground in April 2024 and is estimated to be completed in 2027.